 E. APPEALS AND REVIEWS

 1 In the event that a candidate is not satisfied with the decision of the interviewing committee, he/she may request a review of that decision.
-This request is to be addressed in writing to the Chair of the Chaplaincy Commission of the New York State Council of Churches.
+This request is to be addressed in writing to the Executive Director of the New York State Council of Churches.
 The cause for the appeal should be specified.

 2. Certification is for three years.
 If a candidate is not employed by a New York State agency within three years of certification, he/she will be required to submit an updated application.